How to Use Pricing Strategy to Move Slow-Moving Inventory Without Losing Money

 Want to know the value of your inventory?

-Membership Exclusive Pricing:
+Membership Exclusive Pricing

 To incentivize customers to join and engage with your loyalty or subscription program, offer exclusive pricing on slow-moving merchandise to members.
 This is a great way to move slow-moving inventory and reward loyal customers.